Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Labyrinth of Mazughar.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

 A constantly shifting maze that traps all who enter.
+An ever-shifting maze of madness and primal instinct.

 ## Geography